basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 Read repair, however, cannot repair conflicts in so-called "cold data," i.e. data that may not be read for long periods of time.
 While using AAE does entail small performance losses, not using AAE can lead to problems with silent on-disk corruption.

-To avoid these problems, you should [[enable active anti-entropy|Managing Active Anti-Entropy##Enabling-Active-Anti-Entropy]].
+To avoid these problems, you should [[enable active anti-entropy|Managing Active Anti-Entropy##Enabling-Active-Anti-Entropy]] in your cluster.

 ## Important Caveats